itstreefam/codeHistories/README.md

 ### V2

-In the case where "run" button does not work, the user should only run the command that directly executes the program.
 Avoid resizing VS Code window when the code is executing as that might impact the terminal write data event.
 V2 can arguably support other languages besides Python.
 The user can change that settings in extension.js where event.terminal.name == "Code" instead of "Python".
 Note that Code Runner extension should be installed in the debugging window for this to work.

+### V2.x

+Added support for Linux.
+A custom "Code Histories commit" button is added to enforce correct output capture behavior (i.e. only when the user clicks on this button).
+Any direct interactions with the "Code" terminal (cd, ls, pip install/uninstall, using up/down arrow key up to access next/previous execution, etc.) is ignored and will not trigger a git commit.

 ## Contact

-p.tri@wustl.edu
+Feel free to let me know if there is any suggestions, comments, feedbacks, etc. at p.tri@wustl.edu

 **Thanks and enjoy!**